News

 Understanding Mitochondria’s Vital Role

-At the same time, mitochondria are the core of human immunity, too.
+Mitochondria are the core of human immunity, too.
 Healthy mitochondria effectively regulate immune responses, while mitochondrial dysfunction can damage immune cells, resulting in many chronic diseases and impaired cellular differentiation.

 Chen quoted Dr. Chris Palmer, assistant professor of psychiatry at Harvard University and founder and director of the Metabolic and Mental Health Program at McLean Hospital, as saying that mental illnesses are metabolic syndromes.
 That means mental illnesses and metabolic diseases such as diabetes, hypertension, heart disease, and cancer are all caused by problems with cell metabolism, which has its functional core residing in the mitochondria.

-His theory about mitochondria is fully illustrated in his recent publication, “Renewal of Mitochondria to Cure Chronic Diseases.”
+His theory about mitochondria is fully illustrated in his recent publication “Renewal of Mitochondria to Cure Chronic Diseases.”
 He said this book is written from a relatively “avant-garde” perspective of medical investigation, exploring why people get sick and whether the human body possesses an infallible health mechanism.
 He predicts that the study of mitochondria will become a handy tool in empirical medicine in the next three decades.

 The ‘Cocktail Therapy’ That Repairs Mitochondria